Staffing agency marketing director: ‘For me to have done that work would have taken a year or more’

 The team’s professor, Dr. Matthew O’Connor was impressed by the research the team presented.

 “The depth and command of the data (presented from the team) was incredible, and that takes a lot of work and a lot of energy,” O’Connor stated.
-“It’s not always the most glamourous work … but it is essential.”
+“It’s not always the most glamorous work … but it is essential.”

 Nicolas credited Northwood University for giving the team the ability to be independent and self-directed.
 He was pleased that the whole process required little participation from Qualified Staffing.